 Sync errors

-When an error happens, the sync will try to continue until the end, processing as many files as possible.
-If one of the bases is disconnected, the sync will stop.
+When an error happens, a sync tries to continue until the end, processing all remaining files.
+If one of the bases is disconnected, the sync stops.
+See Logs for a list of errors that can happen.

-It is always recommended to have a look at each error.
-To view the error message, click the error badge that appears on the right side of the sync item, or select Show sync errors from the context menu.
-This will open the Activity log window, which contains all messages related to the file operations performed during the past syncs, as well as all errors.
-(The Activity log window can also be opened from the Window menu in the main menu bar, or from the status bar menu.)
-Selecting a log shows a more detailed message in the text area at the bottom of the window.
-Particularly for two-way sync items, it is strongly recommended to sync again by carefully going through the confirmation dialog and making sure that no unique file is going to be copied or removed because of a previous error.
+To view the error message, click the error badge that appears on the right side of the sync item.
+The Activity log window opens, which contains all messages related to the file operations performed during the past syncs, as well as all errors.
+(The Activity log window can also be opened from the Window menu in the main menu bar, or from the status item menu.)
+Selecting a log shows a detailed message in the text area at the bottom of the window.

 System files